ali3brt/-Ali3brt-s-Machine-Learning-and-Deep-Learning-Projects/README.md

-Here’s a **README.md** file for your project based on the provided information:
+Here’s the updated **README.md** file reflecting the addition of `02_stable_diffusion.ipynb` and `03_FastSAM.ipynb`:

 ---

 # Ali3brt's Machine Learning and Deep Learning Projects

 Welcome to the **Ali3brt Repository**!
 This repository contains a collection of projects and notebooks created using Google Colab.
-These projects cover a range of topics, including Generative Adversarial Networks (GANs), object detection, autoencoders, and more.
+These projects cover a range of topics, including Generative Adversarial Networks (GANs), object detection, stable diffusion, autoencoders, and more.
 The repository serves as a comprehensive resource for exploring machine learning and deep learning concepts.

 ---